One of the first things we learn when we study a foreign language is the alphabet – perfect, we can spell but can you pronounce accurately?

 When you pronounce Spanish, usually your mouth muscles are tenser than when you speak in English.

 Pronunciation of the Spanish alphabet

-Learning how to pronounce every single dialect of Spanish would be confusing for you and would take much more time so I’m going to focus on Castilian Spanish -the standard European Spanish.
+Learning how to pronounce every single dialect of Spanish would be confusing (and it would take a lot of time) so I’m going to focus on Castilian Spanish -the standard European Spanish.

-In order to make it easier I’ve substituted some of the sounds of the IPA, for example, we’ll use [ñ] for the letter Ñ instead of [ɲ] -no need to make things more difficult! 🙂
+In order to make it easier I’ve substituted some of the symbols of the IPA.
+For example, we’ll use [ñ] for the letter Ñ instead of [ɲ].
+Let’s keep things simple.

 Vive en Barcelona.